 2016 BERLIN: Nightmare City and Regina Martinez at Center for Art and Urbanism

 2013 COPENHAGEN: Heidi Hove and Daniel McGrath

-Generous support for the residency program comes from The Andy Warhol Foundation for the Visual Arts, Regional Arts Commission, Bluefield Engineering and The Luminary's members.
+Generous support for the residency program comes from the National Endowment for the Arts, Regional Arts Commission, Bluefield Engineering and The Luminary's members.